Last updated: Dec 05, 2019

 There’s nothing wrong with being content, but let me also say this:

-Contentment or happiness is great if it comes naturally to you.
+Contentment or happiness is excellent if it comes naturally to you.

 It’s when you start pretending that you’re happy that you create problems for yourself.